 Inside the pump is a rotor which moves and uses mechanical force to move the water and maintain water pressure.
 A spinning disk inside the pump housing drives the water through your espresso machine and eventually through your coffee grounds via the grouphead and your portafilter to produce your espresso shot.

 A vibratory pump espresso machine is an espresso machine that functions via an electromagnetic pump that has a piston that is attached to a small magnet that is set inside a metal coil.

-An electric current passed through the coil which then causes the magnet to move the piston in a back and forward manner pushing water through your espresso machine.
+An electric current passes through the coil, which then causes the magnet to move the piston in a back and forward manner, pushing water through your espresso machine.